Some estimates of intrinsic square functions on weighted Herz-type Hardy spaces: Notations and preliminaries

-First, let's recall some standard definitions and notations.
-The classical $A_p$ weight theory was first introduced by Muckenhoupt in the study of weighted $L^p$ boundedness of Hardy-Littlewood maximal functions in [15].
-A weight $w$ is a locally integrable function on $\mathbb R^n$ which takes values in $(0,\infty)$ almost everywhere, $B=B(x_0,R)$ denotes the ball with the center $x_0$ and radius $R$.
-We say that $w\in A_p$,\,$1<p<\infty$, if where $C$ is a positive constant which is independent of $B$.\\ For the case $p=1$, $w\in A_1$, if
+Let us first recall some standard definitions and notations.
+The classical $A_p$ weight theory was first introduced by Muckenhoupt in the study of weighted $L^p$ boundedness of Hardy-Littlewood maximal functions in \cite{muchenhoupt1}.
+A weight $w$ is a locally integrable function on $\mathbb R^n$ which takes values in $(0,\infty)$ almost everywhere. $B=B(x_0,R)$ denotes the ball with the center $x_0$ and radius $R$.
+Given a ball $B$ and $\lambda>0$, $\lambda B$ stands for the ball concentric with $B$ whose radius is $\lambda$ times as long.
+For a given weight function $w$ and a measurable set $E$, we also denote the Lebesgue measure of $E$ by $|E|$ and the weighted measure of $E$ by $w(E)$, where $w(E)=\int_E w(x)\,dx$.
+We say that $w$ is in the Muckenhoupt class $A_p$ with $1<p<\infty$, if

+where $C$ is a positive constant which is independent of the choice of $B$.
+For the case $p=1$, $w\in A_1$, if